colinaut/action-form/component-flow.md

          2. `data-if-not-value` checks if value does not match (or does not have the value in the array in case of checkboxes)
          3. `data-if-regex` tests via regex
    3. If action-form has `store` attribute, it stores all field values in local storage using this.storeKey as the key.
+   4. If element has `data-store-set` attribute it stores that field value in local storage for the specified key
 9. Adds listener for `reset` and `submit` which clears local storage for the form
+10. Adds listener for `storage` which updates fields if store-listen is enabled for the action-form or if a field has data-store-listen attribute

 ## `<af-error>`